 Colleen is a tri-qualified solicitor with over 25 years’ legal and commercial experience of working with businesses and NGOs across sectors at both a strategic and operational level.
 She provides training to both directors and employees on human rights, modern slavery and sustainability issues.
 Colleen has a LLM (with distinction) in Environmental Law from the University of Aberdeen.
 She is recognised by The Legal 500 and Chambers and Partners as a leading environmental law practitioner.
 Colleen is a fellow of IEMA and a fellow at the Centre for the Study of Modern Slavery, St Mary’s University.
 Twickenham.
 She is also an independent legal consultant and consults with Re:Links

 Colleen’s indefatigable passion for combating human trafficking, led her to found the not-for-profit organisation Finance Against Trafficking.
 Colleen lectures on business and human rights and environmental issues at Birkbeck School of Law.
-Recently she taught on an MBA programme at the University of Pisa on responsible business practices and modern slavery transparency in supply chains.
+Recently she taught on an MBA programme at the University of Pisa on responsible business practices and modern slavery transparency in supply chains and teaches on sustainable supply chains at the University of Westminster.
 She has spoken widely on the UN Guiding Principles on Business and Human Rights, modern slavery and sustainable business.

 She was previously a member of the steering group of the British Association for Sustainable Sport (BASIS) and was an executive member and trustee of the UK Environmental Law Association for seven years has recently been appointed by Positive Luxury to their Advisory Council.
 She is also an Acre accredited expert.

 Colleen is a regular contributor to the legal and professional press and authored numerous chapters in published books.
 Her most recent book ‘Strategic Sustainable Procurement: law and best practice‘ is published by Routledge.
 She has also published a chapter on ‘Modern Slavery and Transparency in Supply Chains’ in ‘The Modern Slavery Agenda:Policy, Politics and Practice in the UK published by Policy Press.